Bit (money): United States

 "Two bits" or "two bit" continues in general use as a colloquial expression, for 25¢, or a quarter dollar as in song and catchphrase "Shave and a Haircut, two bits."
 As an adjective, "two-bit" describes something cheap or unworthy.

 Roger Miller's song "King of the Road" features the lines: Ah, but two hours of pushin' broom buys an / Eight by twelve four-bit room referring to signs stating "Rooms to let, 50¢."

-In the early 1930s, Crown Records was a US record label which sold records for only 25¢.
+In the early 1930s, Crown Records was a US record label that sold records for only 25¢.
 The company advertised on their sleeves, "2 Hits for 2 Bits."

 Another example of this use of "bit" can be found in the poem "Six-Bits Blues" by Langston Hughes, which includes the following couplet: Gimme six bits' worth o'ticket / On a train that runs somewhere.…

 The expression also survives in the sports cheer "Two bits, four bits, six bits, a dollar … all for (player's name), stand up and holler!"

 The New York Stock Exchange continued to list stock prices in $1/8 until June 24, 1997, at which time it started listing in $1/16.
 It did not fully implement decimal listing until January 29, 2001.